Ladies' Reading Room

 Importantly, links on progress (or lack-thereof) between 1921 and 2021 will be emphasized.

-Tea will served in both period-appropriate and environmentally sustainable china cups to all.
+Tea will served in period-appropriate china cups.